bet4a/d3wiki/Selections.md

 ### Data

-<a name="data" href="Selections#wiki-data">#</a> selection.<b>data</b>(<i>data</i>[, <i>key</i>])
+<a name="data" href="Selections#wiki-data">#</a> selection.<b>data</b>([<i>values</i>[, <i>key</i>]])

 Joins the specified array of data with the current selection.
-The specified *data* is an array of data values, such as an array of numbers or objects, or a function that returns an array of values.
+The specified *values* is an array of data values, such as an array of numbers or objects, or a function that returns an array of values.
 If a *key* function is not specified, then the first datum in the specified array is assigned to the first element in the current selection, the second datum to the second selected element, and so on.
 When data is assigned to an element, it is stored in the property `__data__`, thus making the data "sticky" so that the data is available on re-selection.

-The *data* array specifies the data **for each group** in the selection.
+The *values* array specifies the data **for each group** in the selection.
 Thus, if the selection has multiple groups (such as a [d3.selectAll](#wiki-d3_selectAll) followed by a [selection.selectAll](#wiki-selectAll)), then *data* should be specified as a function that returns an array (assuming that you want different data for each group).
 For example, you may bind a two-dimensional array to an initial selection, and then bind the contained inner arrays to each subselection.
-The *data* function in this case is the identity function: it is invoked for each group of child elements, being passed the data bound to the parent element, and returns this array of data.
+The *values* function in this case is the identity function: it is invoked for each group of child elements, being passed the data bound to the parent element, and returns this array of data.

 ```javascript
 var matrix = [